Corregidor Island, Cavite City, the Philippines

 The Spanish lighthouse was perhaps so named as a nod to the country’s first colonizer.
 The original lighthouse built in 1836 had not survived, but a replacement was erected at the same site.
 I scaled the winding staircase to the top from where the coastline of Bataan Peninsula was clearly visible.
 Half of Manila Bay separated the island from the peninsula, but the trajectory of cannon fire from the giant mortars I had just seen traversed this corridor of water.

 The first American flag flown at the end of WW2, staked on the Rock where the Americans had established their presence in the country and the rest of Southeast Asia, was preserved at the Pacific War Museum.
-A bronze sculpture at the Filipino-American Friendship Park, Brothers in Arms, depicted the brotherhood of the two allies tellingly: an American soldier holding and supporting his wounded, helpless Filipino counterpart, the relationship dynamic that would define this long-lasting bromance.
+A bronze sculpture at the Filipino-American Friendship Park, Brothers in Arms, depicted the brotherhood of the two allies tellingly: an American soldier holding and supporting his wounded, helpless Filipino counterpart.

 Dubbed as a “cruise for life,” the tour was organized by Victory Christian Fellowship for the benefit of the Real Life Foundation scholars.